 Create a New Document in Photoshop.
 Set its Width and Height to 5000 Pixels and Resolution to 72.
 Press OK.

 Grab the Paint Bucket Tool (G).
-Pick black color and Fill the Background layer with it.
+Pick a black color and Fill the Background layer with it.
 Create a new empty layer and name it SUN RAYS.

 Grab the Elliptical Marquee Tool (M) and select the middle part of the image.